-Olea is generously funded by the Sustainable Agricultural Research & Education (SARE) program of the United States Department of Agriculture (USDA).
+Olea was initially funded by the Sustainable Agricultural Research & Education (SARE) program of the United States Department of Agriculture (USDA) and is currently funded by the OSU College of Agriculture, OSU Extension.

 Check out our Instagram @oregonolives